Name

 Clap 3: students walk to the door and stand in line

 I started by making a product that I personally needed most, sub work, but Recorder Cat set was definitely a labor of love after seeing my students struggle with Hot Cross Buns.
 I found that students were much more likely to READ the notes rather than play by ear when we examined a tune in several different ways.
+Try the freebie for yourself!
 My second product is a game that my students requested almost daily, 4 Corners.
 4 Corners is great for reviewing objectives or as a time filler because they can be played for 5 minutes or 25 minutes.
 The game also allows students to move quietly around the room if they need to stretch.

 I’m so grateful for this opportunity to collaborate with my fellow music educators!
 I hope you enjoy our future posts and teaching tips.
 I’ll be posting about the Korean folk song, “San Toki,” which was the first song I ever “performed” (if you consider a 3-year old singing for her parents’ friends and then hiding under a table a performance)! 😀